Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: EXPERIMENTS AND RESULTS

 \subsection{Discussion}

 Within our proposed framework, all goals are implicitly given through the last state of the motion recording.
 We think that this is a suitable trade-off between flexibility and ease of use, since it avoids that users need to specify Cartesian poses in the robot's workspace, and instead record what they want via teleoperation.
+Saving the forcing terms directly as the quintessence of motion skills means higher disk space in comparison to saving the parameters of the basis functions in the classic DMP approach.
+We think that this drawback is justified, however, through not requiring to learn those parameters online so that teleoperating and creating skills on-the-fly is as fast as possible.
 Note that the presented methods do not aim for assistive autonomy, and there is no plausibility check whether the robot can execute a skill in the specified duration, nor whether a skill's motion might get distorted through singular joint configurations.
-Instead, the approach is to give users cognitive responsibility and freedom over recording and deploying skills as they please, including to learn from trial and error.
+Instead, our approach is to give users cognitive responsibility and freedom over recording and deploying skills as they please, including to learn from trial and error.

-Here are some examples to help map everyday tasks into our three categories: \begin{itemize} \item \textit{Local skills}: Spooning food, opening doors and drawers, shaking a pack of juice, pouring, scratching an itchy spot \item \textit{Hybrid skills}: Throwing things in a trash bin, putting ingredients in a pot, removing captured stones from a go board \item \textit{Global skills}: Grasping and passing objects, bringing food to one's mouth \end{itemize}
+Here are some examples to help how to think everyday tasks in our three categories: \begin{itemize} \item \textit{Local skills}: Spooning food, opening doors and drawers, shaking a pack of juice, pouring, scratching an itchy spot \item \textit{Hybrid skills}: Throwing things in a trash bin, putting ingredients in a pot, removing captured stones from a \textit{Go} board \item \textit{Global skills}: Grasping and passing objects, bringing food to one's mouth \end{itemize}

 Also, note that \textit{hybrid} and \textit{global} skills are mostly short-lived and make sense to be recorded immediately before executing a repetitive task.
 They could, however, be part of a permanent skill repertoire if the robot is mounted to a wheelchair, for instance, and the goals do not change with respect to the robot's base.